-- Turn off the Contours and Deformed mesh layers in the Treeview. - Turn on the Mesh layer in the Treeview. - In the Treeview select the slideline results group on which the results are to be displayed by right-clicking on the group Lug_Pin (master) and selecting the Set as Only Visible option.
-Click Yes to act on sub groups. - In the Treeview ensure that the last load increment showing Load Factor = 2.00000 is active. - With no features selected, click the right-hand mouse button in a blank part of the view window and select the Values entry. - In the properties box, select the Entity Slideline Results and the Component ContPress to look at results of Contact Pressure.

-Select the Values Display tab and de-select Symbols, ensure both Maxima and Minima are selected, set the range to 100 % and change the number of significant figures to 4.
+- Turn off the Contours and Deformed mesh layers in the Treeview. - Turn on the Mesh layer in the Treeview. - In the Treeview select the slideline results group on which the results are to be displayed by right-clicking on the group Lug_Pin (master) and selecting the Set as Only Visible option. - In the Treeview ensure that the last load increment showing Load Factor = 2.00000 is active. - In the Treeview, turn on the Values layer. - In the properties box, select the Entity Slideline Results and the Component ContPress to look at results of Contact Pressure. - Select the Values Display tab and de-select Symbols, ensure both Maxima and Minima are selected, set the range to 100 % and change the number of significant figures to 4.
 Click the OK button.